 The climate crisis is real, and capitalism is the culprit.
-And yet, saying so hardly settles things.
+Yet, saying so hardly settles things.
 Slogans are easy: "system change not climate change."
-Following the turn-of-the-century globalization studies craze, "critical" intellectuals convinced many of us to think the problem with capitalism is its fantasy of self-regulating markets - not class exploitation.2 Here's a distinction with a difference, producing divergent political priorities premised on divergent historical interpretations.
-How we think with and through - and then act upon - "systems" is what matters.
-This is the Marxist point, dialectically bound to historical inquiry and a piercing critique of the "imagined concrete," arising from the fetishes that seek to control the world-historical imagination - and with it, proletarian consciousness.3 One's world-historical assessment of the origins and development of planetary crisis determines one's political priorities in the climate crisis.
+But misun-derstanding "the system" has momentous implications.
+Following the turn-of-the-century globalization studies craze, "critical" intellectuals convinced many of us to think the problem with capitalism is its fantasy of self-regulating markets-not class exploitation.

+Here's a distinction with a difference, producing divergent political priorities premised on divergent historical interpretations.
+How we think with and through-and then act upon-"systems" is what matters.
+Systems here implicates the prewar communist meaning, not its postwar rendering, later repackaged by The Limits to Growth team (Meadows et al. 1972).
+The Marxist point is dialectically bound to historical inquiry and a piercing critique of the "imagined concrete."
+The latter, characteristic of bourgeois ideology, arises from the fetishes that seek to control the world-historical imagination-and with it, proletarian consciousness (Max 1973, 100).
+One's world-historical assessment of the origins and development of planetary crisis determines one's political priorities in the climate crisis.

-That's an interpretive and political outlook shaped by Marx and Engels' insistence on the method and praxis of the proletariat.
-The proletariat, they underline, can "only exist world-historically" in its "twofold character," at once
+My interpretive and political outlook is shaped by Marx and Engels' insistence on proletarian method and praxis.
+The proletariat, they underline, can "only exist